top of page

 • Data Analysis & Graph Modeling

-This study investigates how the rheological properties of three commercial liquid soaps, Aesop, Meyer’s, and Method, influence their performance within a standard consumer soap dispenser.
-Although pump dispensers appear mechanically simple, their usability depends on complex interactions between fluid behavior, pump geometry, and user-applied force.
+This study investigates how the rheological properties of three commercial liquid soaps influence their performance within a standard consumer soap dispenser.
 Rheometer testing was conducted to characterize each soap’s viscosity, shear-thinning behavior, and overall flow profile.
-These results were integrated into a computational fluid dynamics (CFD) analysis in SolidWorks Flow Simulation using an original computer-aided design (CAD) soap dispenser creation as the geometry governing the flow trajectory.
+These results were integrated into a CFD analysis in SolidWorks Flow Simulation using an original CAD soap dispenser creation as the geometry governing the flow trajectory.
 The CFD analysis evaluated pressure distribution, shear rate, and viscosity changes under flow for a fixed inlet velocity representing typical pumping conditions.
 Resulting actuation force was derived from pressure drop and the geometrical dimensions of the CAD model.
+The findings reveal substantial performance differences in the liquid soaps due to formulation chemistry.

-Background - Soap Formulation and Micelle Structure
+Background: Soap Formulation and Micelle Structure

 Liquid soaps are structured fluids composed of surfactants, water, electrolytes, and fragrances that modify viscosity.
 Surfactants spontaneously assemble into micelles, whose size, packing, and shape determine the fluid’s resistance to flow.
 Small, freely moving micelles have low viscosity and Newtonian-like behavior, while large, elongated micelles have increased viscosity and are shear-thinning.